cloudfoundry-attic/cf-docs/source/docs/dotcom/adding-a-service.html.md

 | Javascript          | <li>[Node.js](../services/node-service-bindings.html) |
 | Java / JVM        | <li>[Lift](../services/lift-service-bindings.html) <li>[Grails](../services/grails-service-bindings.html)<li>[Spring](../services/spring-service-bindings.html) |
 | Ruby            | <li>[Rack, Rails, or Sinatra](../services/ruby-service-bindings.html) |

+ In addition to using Auto-reconfiguration, and cfruntime, you can also bind your service using a JSON object that is exposed via Cloud Foundry Environment Variables.
+See [Using Bound Services](../using/services/using-bound-services.html).